lopezmontes/GenoMus/specs/GenoMus_specifications.md

 | quantization value | result
 | ------------------ | ------
-| 0                  | Only the centralValue is used (simplest rhythmical pattern).
+| 0                  | Only the centralValue is used (simplest rhythmic pattern).
 | .25                | Only three binary noteValues (for example, \{ &#119135; , &#119136; , &#119137; \})
-| .5                 | All the elements of the rhythmical pattern are used.
+| .5                 | All the elements of the rhythmic pattern are used.
 | .75                | More note values are added, according to the quantization scheme.
 | 1                  | No quantization applied.
 Values are mapped with maximal time resolution.